Class Strophomenata Williams et al 1996

 Genus Linoproductus Chao 1927

-These brachiopods are absent from the Pine Creek limestone in Kittanninng, but the locality lacks large brachiopods.
-In the Brush Creek of Parks Township, they are exceedingly common.
-The limestone’s non-fissile and high calcite content means I extract nearly all shells in two pieces, with half or more of the laminate shell remaining as a mold.
-The dorsal valve is rarer to uncover due to its slightly concave nature.
-Most shells retain both values.
-Most interior features are hidden.
+These brachiopods are absent from the Pine Creek Limestone in Kittanning, but that locality lacks large brachiopods generally.
+In the Brush Creek Limestone of Parks Township, they are exceedingly common.
+The limestone’s non-fissile character and high calcite content mean that I extract nearly all shells in two pieces, with half or more of the laminated shell remaining as a mold.
+The dorsal valve is more difficult to uncover because of its flatter-to-slightly-concave form.
+Most shells retain both valves, but most interior features remain hidden.

 Species L. meniscus Dunbar & Condra 1932